The PoL Post

 This piece discussed the roles of validators and users on Berachain, but what about the applications?
 These the third crucial actors on Berachain provide most of the foundation for the user experience.
 Kodiak offers a few different flywheels, including planned strategies referred to as treasury and community flywheels.
 Both leverage Infrared Finance’s iBGT, a liquid staking derivative for BGT.
 Users deposit their LP tokens into Infrared vaults, opting them into a new system with increased reward capacity.

-PoL enables applications to bootstrap deposits, as users are more inclined to interact with pools that offer higher bribes than those that don’t.
-Applications on Berachain can align themselves with validators to incentivize users with BGT rewards for their gauges.
+PoL enables applications to bootstrap deposits, as users are more inclined to interact with pools that offer higher incentives than those that don’t.
+Applications on Berachain can align themselves with validators to incentivize users with BGT rewards for their reward vaults.
 These same applications might also offer additional yield (potentially in the form of native tokens) on top of BGT rewards, adding another layer of rewards.

 In Kodiak’s example, they might collaborate with 1-2 validators and market a pool with 5-10% greater BGT rewards than a competitor.
 Users become eligible to earn fees, Kodiak emissions, iBGT and iRED - just through liquidity provision.
 As more applications deploy and larger amounts of capital and users enter the Berachain ecosystem, it’s easy to see how this enables the most competitive liquidity games ever on a blockchain.